 For a contractor’s license:

-After submitting and paying for your application, you’ll need to visit your nearest Live Scan location for fingerprinting, and the Department of Justice and FBI will run a criminal background check.
+After submitting and paying for your application, you’ll visit your nearest Live Scan location for fingerprinting, and the Department of Justice and FBI will run a criminal background check.
 You can request the Live Scan service here.

 What criminal activities will get you denied?

-Price: DOJ and FBI fingerprint fees are $32 and $17, while the Live Scan operator fees vary by location.
+Price: DOJ and FBI fingerprint fees are $32 and $17.
+While the Live Scan operator fees vary by location.

 For a regular locksmith license, there is no exam.
 However, a contractor’s license does require you to pass a test.
 The test is closed-book and contains multiple-choice questions.